Gerald English: Career

+United Kingdom

+At age 25, English became a member of the St. Paul's Cathedral Choir, and shortly thereafter in 1948, one of the original members of the Deller Consort, where his continental upbringing proved of value in singing idiomatic French.
+In 1952 he sang Boyce's The Heavens Declare and Purcell's Bell Anthem, besides Thomas Tallis's Mode III Hymn Tune, in St Sepulchre's, London, with the Deller Consort.
+During this time, he also began to build a reputation as a recitalist, gaining particular authority as an interpreter of the songs of Gabriel Fauré.
 He sang many opera performances in a wide-ranging repertory that covered several centuries.
 He was as comfortable and authentic in Monteverdi as he was in the music of his own time.
 He had many years of experience in music of the Elizabethan period.
 English's debut in opera took place with the English Opera Group in 1956 when he sang the evil Peter Quint in Benjamin Britten's The Turn of the Screw under the composer's direction.
 He also sang the role in Milan.
+From 1961 to 1977, he sang 26 times in the BBC Proms, his debut being Britten's Les Illuminations under the baton of Sir Malcolm Sargent.
+He sang at many British venues, including Sadler's Wells.
+He performed alongside Forbes Robinson and April Cantelo in Der Barbier von Bagdad, which was broadcast by the BBC in 1965.

 English received good notices for his interpretations in works by contemporary composers such as Tippett, Richard Rodney Bennett (who had requested him for the title role in The Ledge), Stravinsky, Luigi Dallapiccola, and Henze.
 He appeared at the Glyndebourne Festival 1962–1964 (where he sang in Monteverdi's L'incoronazione di Poppea), and in 1963 at the Grand Opéra Paris (as Andres in Alban Berg's Wozzeck).

 From 1960 to 1977, English was a professor at his alma mater, the Royal College of Music, and tutor in singing at New College, Oxford.
 During 1968–1969 he was with others in Rio de Janeiro, Toronto, Brussels, Stockholm, Rome, Cologne, Amsterdam and Lisbon in a successful concert program, which included works from both the Baroque era, in particular of Johann Sebastian Bach, and from the modern era.